ForNeVeR/omea/CONTRIBUTING.md

 This will build Omea and generate the artifacts in the `Bin` directory.

+Add `/property:Configuration=Release` parameter for `msbuild` to build a release version.

 License Automation
 ------------------
 If the CI asks you to update the file licenses, follow one of these: